If you or a loved one underwent a painful second surgery due to defective hernia mesh, you’re not alone.

 The FDA maintains an information page on hernia mesh products, including a section on complications.
 According to the FDA, these are the most common complications from hernia repair surgery:

 These complications include all methods of repair, not just surgical mesh.
 However, one of the jobs the FDA has is monitoring reported complications for products it approves, including hernia mesh.
-They make these reports publically available in the Manufacturer and User Facility Device Experience (MAUDE) database.
-According to their internal data:
+They make these reports publicly available in the Manufacturer and User Facility Device Experience (MAUDE) database.

 If you experience pain or discomfort after a hernia repair surgery, always speak to your doctor.
 If what you’re experiencing is normal, you’ll still get some peace of mind.
 However, it could be a sign of something more serious.
 If your hernia mesh is defective, seeking medical treatment sooner often leads to a quicker recovery.

 Can a hernia mesh make you sick?

 Yes, it can.
 As many as 30 percent of all patients who undergo hernia surgery will experience chronic pain, The Wall Street Journal reported.
 The most common side effect of a defective hernia mesh is discomfort, but in some cases, there can be a risk of serious medical problems.
 Some of the most dangerous complications include:

 Thankfully, these serious complications are relatively rare.
 Unfortunately, they’re not the only side-effects that can negatively impact your life.
 More common issues include:

 If your symptoms are the result of a defective or failed abdominal mesh, the only way to treat it is through a hernia revision surgery.